mnot/I-D/httpbis-alt-svc/draft.md

 ## Proposal: ALTSVC Frame {#alt-frame}

-NOTE: Because of the current approach to HTTP/2 extensibility, this proposal will need to be incorporated to that specification direction if accepted.
+NOTE: Because of the current approach to HTTP/2 extensibility, this section will need to be incorporated to the frame type listing in HTTP/2 if accepted.

 The ALTSVC frame (type=0xa) advertises the availability of an alternate service to the client.
 It can be sent at any time for an existing client-initiated